 Ditches which cause floods are dealt with according to the severity of the incident.
 Each incident is separated into one of three priority criteria, where priority one is the most severe and priority three is the least severe.
 You can read more about the priority system in our flood investigation policy.

-If a blocked ditch has flooded multiple times, and the landowner has neglected to clear the blockage you should report it to us online.
+If a blocked ditch has flooded multiple times, and the landowner has neglected to clear the blockage after being informed of the issue, you should report it to us online.